Writing an Ema apps involves two things at a minimum:

 The

-type represents the pages on our site.
-As there is only one page (index.html
+Routetype represents the pages on our site.
+As there is only one page (index.html) in our hello-world site, we simply use().-

 The unit type,